statguy/SpaceTimeModels/README.md

 Test version of R-INLA is required to be installed first, see [http://www.r-inla.org/download](here) for the installation instructions.
 The SpaceTime package is installed with the `devtools` package using the command `devtools::install_github("statguy/SpaceTime")`.
 Additional packages are installed automatically from CRAN if needed.
-The package is ready to use with the command
+The package will be ready to use with the command
 ```
 library(SpaceTime)
 ```

 ## Usage

-The general assembly for constructing the models is the following:
+The assembly line for constructing the models is the following:

 1. Create model object.
 2. Specify mesh for continuous spatial models / Specify the neighborhood structure for discrete spatial models.